|Title:||Head Men's Basketball Coach|

 |Alma Mater:||Cincinnati, 2004|

-Jerrod Calhoun is in his first season as Head Coach of the Youngstown State University men’s basketball program after being named to the position on March 27, 2017.
+Jerrod Calhoun is in his second season as Head Coach of the Youngstown State University men’s basketball program after being named to the position on March 27, 2017.
 Calhoun is the 13th head coach in program history.

 Calhoun guided the Penguins to a four-win improvement from his inaugural season and posted the second-most wins in Horizon league play since joining the conference in 2001-02.
 The Penguins also set the school record for most 3-pointers made in a season with 303 and scored at least 2,000 points for the 10th straight season.
 The Penguins scored 2,415 points in 2018-19, which ranks fifth in program history.

 For the first time in 20 years, the Penguins won six straight games, which set a YSU record for conecutive wins in the Horizon League, from Jan.
 31 to Feb.
 16.

 Darius Quisenberry became the first Youngstown State freshman to earn all-conference honors when he was selected to the All-Horizon League Second-Team.
 He was also named to the Horizon League All-Freshmen Team.
 Quisenberry led the Penguins with 13.8 points per game and had 120 assists.
 He became the first YSU freshman to score at least 400 points since 1978-79 and set the school record 3-point record with 51 made 3s.

 Naz Bohannon reached a milestone by grabbing the 500th rebound of his career and finishing with 8.3 rebounds per game, which ranked second in the Horizon League.